carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

     // GFX9

-    v_add_u16 v0, 0x1ff00, v0               // conversion is not possible as truncated bits are not all 0 or 1
+    v_add_u16 v0, 0x1ff00, v0               // truncated bits are not all 0 or 1
-    v_add_u16 v0, 0xffffffffffff00ff, v0    // conversion is not possible as truncated bits do not match MSB of the result
+    v_add_u16 v0, 0xffffffffffff00ff, v0    // truncated bits do not match MSB of the result

 .. _amdgpu_synid_fp_lit_conv: